-The construction will be managed by Northern Pathology Developments Limited which is a wholly owned subsidiary of The Christie Charity.
+The construction is being managed by Northern Pathology Developments Limited which is a wholly owned subsidiary of The Christie Charity.
 This allows The Charity to continue its vital support of The Christie NHS Foundation Trust, providing funding for enhanced treatment and care beyond what the NHS funds.

-Now planning permission has been granted, the project will replace the temporary cabins with a modern, purpose-built, 3-storey pathology centre.
-This new centre will house state-of-the-art laboratories, significantly improving our pathology services and be designed to complement the nearby new scanning centre, which already has planning permission and will be built after the pathology centre.
+We are now ready to start work on our modern, purpose-built, 3-storey pathology centre building on Wilmslow Road.
+This new centre will house state-of-the-art laboratories, significantly improving our pathology services and will complement the nearby new scanning centre, which already has planning permission and will be built after the pathology centre.

 Pathology, which involves examining cells and tissue and providing testing and screening (including for clinical trials), is essential to every patient's journey at The Christie.
 As well as currently conducting over one million tests annually, The Christie also serves other hospitals regionally and nationally.

-The Christie’s current pathology department, located in the older part of The Christie site on Wilmslow Road, is no longer suitable.
+The Christie’s current pathology department is no longer suitable.
 The limited space and outdated layout restrict efficiency and productivity, creating a backlog of sample testing and hindering the introduction of new technology.
 This impacts the ability to provide timely results, which is particularly important for rapid on-site testing from theatres and other critical areas.

 The new facility will mean staff can process a greater volume of samples more quickly, using advanced technology.
 This enhanced efficiency will lead to better patient outcomes.